rebelsky/sams-assorted-musings-reflections/cnix-signatures-matter.md

 [4] You should.
 We'll get to them soon [5].

 [5] Unless we've gotten to them already.
-I'm not neccessarily writing these pieces in the same order you are reading them.
+I'm not necessarily writing these pieces in the same order you are reading them.

+[6] This essay was inspired by a student working with the Miro C robots who was never getting the robot to do the right thing.
+It turned out that the student had forgot to include the `.h` file for the Miro library, and the C compiler was dutifully assuming that a call to turn the robot, or something like that, was supposed to take an integer, rather than a double.
+And, as in our example, that meant that the value was always
+0. I think it took an hour to figure out that they needed to include the `.h` file.

 ---

-*Version 1.0 of 2017-01-06.*
+*Version 1.1 of 2017-01-10.*